Back

 SEND_NOTIFICATION_MUTATION

-mutation, showcasing the dynamic nature of GraphQL where arguments can be passed to modify the behavior of the server-side operation.Fetch Notifications: The
+mutation, showcasing the dynamic nature of GraphQL where arguments can be passed to modify the behaviour of the server-side operation.Fetch Notifications: The

 FeedScreen